sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/spring-reactive-app/README.md

 ## Demo `Person` Project
 For today I am going to build a `Person` rest service that interacts with a database to fetch person data.
 This session will demonstrate how to build a web application using Spring WebFlux.

-This project is built using Gradle and can be found on [my git repo here](https://github.com/sonamsamdupkhangsar/person).
+This project is built using Gradle and can be found on [my git repo](https://github.com/sonamsamdupkhangsar/person).

 ### Project inventory
 Lets inventorize the things we need to build for this webapp.